tryolabs/norfair/README.md

 ## Features

 - Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
-This includes detectors performing object detection, pose estimation, and instance segmentation.
+This includes detectors performing object detection, pose estimation, and interest point detection.

 - The function used to calculate the distance between tracked objects and detections is defined by the user, making the tracker extremely customizable.
 This function can make use of any extra information, such as appearance embeddings, which can heavily improve tracking performance.